WalletConnect/WalletConnectFlutterV2/README.md

   // JsonRpcError.invalidParams error
   final parsedResponse = parameters;

+  // 1.
+If you want to fail silently, you can throw a WalletConnectErrorSilent if (failSilently) {
+    throw WalletConnectErrorSilent();
+  }

   // 2.
 Show a modal to the user with the signature info: Allow approval/rejection bool userApproved = await showDialog( // This is an example, you will have to make your own changes to make it work.
     context: context,